thesanchitadevi/buzz-round-app/README.md

 Chart : [recharts](https://recharts.org/en-US)

-# The steps I took to create my route app
+# The steps I took to create my react-route app
-**
-1. Created react app
+* Created react app

-**
-2. Downloaded react-router-dom and other components
+* Downloaded react-router-dom and other components

-**
-3. Created components
+* Created components

-**
-4. Created Main layout folder
+* Created Main layout folder

-# What is in this react app
+# What is in this react-route app

-**
-You can take a part in quiz.
+1. You can take a part in quiz.
 Also can check how many right answer you got.

-**
-A chart will show you how many quizzes have been offered.
+2. A chart will show you how many quizzes have been offered.

-**
-There are certain fundamental react-router questions that have been answered.
+3. There are certain fundamental react-router questions that have been answered.